trisulnsm/dinodoc/trisuldocs/docs/ug/ha/dr.md

 trisulctl_hub stop context all
 ```

-### on BACKUP : Copy the data to the PRIMARY
+### onBACKUP: Copy the data to thePRIMARY

 Now we need to copy the data from the running backup system onto the primary.
 This will include all the data that was collected during the downtime of the primary.

 :::info

-This step can take some time as the delta is copied from the BACKUP back to the PRIMARY node.
-We recommend you use a `screen` session to run this.
+This step can take some time as the delta is copied from theBACKUPback to thePRIMARYnode.
+We recommend you use a`screen`session to run this.

 :::